Tender vanilla cupcakes topped with vanilla buttercream frosting is an easy recipe suitable for any occasion.

 Once the cupcakes are completely cool, frost them with vanilla buttercream.
 I have an entire post dedicated to making American buttercream.
 Head over to see my best tips and tricks before whipping up your own.

-The frosting on today’s recipe is a slightly modified version but the steps and technique are exactly the same.
+The frosting on today’s recipe is a slightly modified version but the steps and techniques are exactly the same.

 I hope you make these perfect vanilla cupcakes and enjoy them as much as I do!